 Another feature is for the places that do not have many sunny days in a year.
-There is an extra battery department which allows a back-up in case there are consecutive days with no sunlight directly.
-This back-up battery department requires 2 AA batteries.
+There is an extra battery department that allows a backup in case there are consecutive days with no sunlight directly.
+This backup battery department requires 2 AA batteries.

 The only thing I did not like is that the rain sensor can be inaccurate from time to time but not the worst case.

 - The transmission range feels like you will never lose the signal.